MattWong-ca/SwiftNotes/README.md

   - UserDefaults are wiped clean if user gets new phone/updates iOS/etc., so a restore button is needed to check if a user has already purchased

 ### CoreML
+- Teaching a machine how to do something by training it over and over again